86Box/86Box/voodoo-arm64-port/ARM64-CODEGEN-TECHNICAL.md

 **Purpose:** Save callee-saved registers, load constant pointers, initialize NEON constants.

+**Early return checks:** Before the prologue, `DEPTHOP_NEVER` and `AFUNC_NEVER` emit a bare `RET` and return immediately.
+This avoids the ABI violation that would occur if `RET` were emitted after the prologue had saved registers and decremented SP.

 **Stack layout (176 bytes, 16-byte aligned):**

 | Offset | Contents |